Sarat19901123/Practice-repo/README.md

 # Practice

-This is only for practicing github
+This is only for practicing github!